jovanblazek/ED-Copilot/README.md

 # Discord bot for Elite Dangerous
-Made specifically for our player faction, although it is possible to change links and ids in `config.json` to make it work with yours.
+Made specifically for our player faction, although it is possible to change faction name in `config.json` to make it work with yours.

 ## Features

 #### General:

-- Check if there was tick today
+- Check if there was tick today (UTC +1)
 - Get influence and states of factions in chosen system
-- Get nearest Tech Brokers, Material Traders or Interstellar factors from chosen system
+- Get nearest Tech Brokers, Material Traders or Interstellar factors
 - Calculate distance between two systems
 - Report to chosen channel when tick happens. (requires manual config)